phawd/GREENWIRE/README.md

 - Perform basic contactless EMV transactions via `--nfc-action` flags
 - Handle contactless terminal mode with multiple AIDs and configurable CA keys
 - Fuzz contactless transactions with `--contactless-fuzz`
-- Use an Android phone via ADB for contactless and EMV operations
+- Use an Android phone via ADB for contactless and EMV operations or an Android 13+ emulator

 ### Using an Android phone
 An Android device can serve as the NFC reader when connected via USB with ADB debugging enabled.
 Make sure the Android SDK tools are installed and the device is authorized.
 Invoke the CLI with `--reader android` or choose **Android NFC** in the interactive menu.

+If you do not have physical hardware, you can use the Android emulator.
+Create an Android 13+ virtual device with the SDK tools and start it with ADB networking enabled.
+The `AndroidReaderWriter` class will detect the emulator via the `adb` command.

 ```bash
 python3 greenwire-brute.py --emulate terminal --reader android